-Legendary actor Robert De Niro has revealed he has Irish ancestry and is desperate to find some of his relatives.
+Legendary actor Robert De Niro spoke about his Irish ancestry and said he would desperately love to find some of his relatives.

-The 76-year-old star was speaking ahead of the release of his latest gangster movie The Irishman, based on the true-life story of Mafia hitman Frank Sheeran.
+The star was speaking ahead of the release of his 2019 gangster movie The Irishman, based on the true-life story of Mafia hitman Frank Sheeran.

 De Niro is a Hollywood legend and it has always been well-known that he has Italian ancestry.